michal-flaska/ue5_tutorial/NOTES.md

   - Hold D and press LMB -> Creates Delay node
   - Hold ALT and press LMB on Exec arrow (the white little shit where you drag spaghetti - or how to call it) -> Deletes spaghetti that is connecting two blocks.
   - Hold CTRL and drag Variable into the event graph to automatically GET the vector.
+  - Click on blueprint box, and hit CTRL + D, you can duplicate it.
+  -

 - That dots are called 'pins'.
 Atleast hey call them 'pins'
 - That 'little white shit' is called an execution pin.